Yame-/multilingual-comments/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Multilingual Comments is an add-on for WPML / WooCommerce.
-This plugin makes it possible via its own plugin settings, to show
-- comments on blog posts in all languages
-- product reviews in all languages (also the average rating will be calculated as 1 total)
+This plugin makes it possible via its own plugin settings, to show: comments on blog posts in all languages & product reviews in all languages (also the average rating will be calculated as 1 total)

 == Description ==